-What is What Least Common Multiple Depends On?
+What Least Common Multiple Depends On

 The least common multiple (LCM) is a mathematical concept that represents the smallest multiple that is common to two or more numbers.
 Understanding the dependencies of LCM is crucial, as it provides a foundation for more advanced mathematical concepts and real-world applications.
 The LCM depends on various factors, and understanding these dependencies is essential for accurate calculation and application.